 Until January 2012, I have been a graduate student and research assistant at the University of Basel, Switzerland.
 Before that, I did my undergrads and conducted my Master's thesis work at the University of Konstanz, Germany.

-In my current and future research, I aim to integrate classical fields of evolutionary biology — such as palaeontology, genomics and population genetics— to arrive at a more complete understanding of how and why organisms diversify.
+In my current and future research, I aim to integrate classical fields of evolutionary biology — such as palaeontology, genomics and population genetics— to arrive at a better understanding of how and why organisms diversify.

 How do populations of organisms adapt to changing circumstances?